Jovan Jovanović Zmaj Gymnasium: Second school building

 The gymnasium continued its work up to the Hungarian Revolution of 1848.
 On June 12, 1849 Novi Sad was bombed from the Petrovaradin fortress.
 2004 of 2812 buildings in the town were burnt down.
 Among them there was the gymnasium building.
 Beside the building all the didactical equipment and valuable collection for nature study were destroyed.
 The attempt to save the library was not successful because the books were moved to Almaš Orthodox Church (Church of the Tree Holy Hierarchs) which was also burnt down.

 The revolution caused the school to pause its function until October 1852.
-Greatly impoverished the council on the Serbian Orthodox Church collected enough money to reopen the school.
+Greatly impoverished the council of the Serbian Orthodox Church collected enough money to reopen the school.
 It was reopened as an incomplete four-class gymnasium which was not accredited.
 The curriculum at that time included the following subjects: History with Geography, Religious Lessons, Latin, Greek, German, Serbian and Arithmacy.
 The administration of four-class gymnasium was a great load for the Patronage and the council of the Orthodox Church in Novi Sad.
 The help unexpectedly came from Vienna from the Emperor Franz Joseph I of Austria personally.
 It came to Novi Sad on 27 September 1860 and included an offer to finance the school from the state funds and enable it to become a complete eight-class school, but on condition that it preserved its religious and national character.
 The offer was gladly accepted, but five years had passed before Hungarian regency council informed the Patronage that it was ordered by emperor's resolution to raise the school in Novi Sad to the level of a great gymnasium with eight classes.
 Emperor Franz Joseph I accredited the school with the same resolution.

 At that time the school offered classical humanistic education, which was most evident in the number of classes dedicated to language studying.
 Back then, the following were the compulsory subjects: Latin, Religious Studies, Serbian, Hungarian, Geography, History, Natural Sciences, Physics, Geometrical Drawing, Philosophy and Calligraphy.
 The optional subjects included: French, Descriptive Geometry, Church Gospel Singing, Music and Singing (piano, violin, playing in orchestra and tambourine orchestra).
 In 1854 Dr. Đorđe Natošević, the then principal introduced gymnastics as a compulsory subject and equipped the school with several gymnastic devices.
 Until the new building for the school was erected, gymnastics classes had been run outside during summer.
 In 1865, the school's library restarted its function, when the Orthodox Church Municipality of Novi Sad assumed the responsibility to regularly finance its work.
 Invaluably important sources for the study of the school's history are the yearbooks that have been published since 1867.
 In the school year of 1867/1868 the first GCSE exams were held in the school.
 This event was of great importance since it was the first time that GCSE exams were organized for Serbian education.
 Since then the school managed to organize the GCSE exams every year, leading it to hold a leading position in the Serbian educational system.